vegaprotocol/specs/specs/0000-mm-mechanics.md

 ### Processing the commitment
 When a commitment is made the liquidity commitment amount is assumed to be specified in terms of the settlement currency of the market.

-If the participant has sufficient collateral to cover their commitment and margins for their proposed orders, this amount is transferred from the participant's general account to their market making bond account (new account type, 1 per market maker per market).
+If the participant has sufficient collateral to cover their commitment and margins for their proposed orders, the commitment amount is transferred from the participant's general account to their (maybe newly created) market making bond account (new account type, 1 per market maker per market and asset).
+For clarity, market makers will have a separate margin account and bond account.

+In future a market may only be successfully approved from pending state if the market has a minimum amount of total committed stake.

 - Market maker bond account:
 	- [ ] Each active market has one bond account per market maker, per settlement asset for that market.
-    - [ ] When a market maker is approved, the size of their staked bond is immediately transferred from their general account to this bond account.
+    - [ ] When a market maker transaction is approved, the size of their staked bond is immediately transferred from their general account to this bond account.
     - [ ] A market maker can only prompt a transfer of funds to or from this account by submitting a valid transaction to create, increase, or decrease their commitment to the market, which must be validated and pass all checks (e.g. including those around minimum liquidity commitment required, when trying to reduce commitment)
     - [ ] Collateral withdrawn from this account may only  be transferred to either:
       - [ ] The insurance pool of the market (in event of slashing)
-      - [ ] The market maker's margin account (during a margin search) in the event that they fall below the maintenance level and have zero balance in their general account.
+      - [ ] The market maker's margin account (during a margin search and mark to market settlement) in the event that they fall below the maintenance level and have zero balance in their general account.
       - [ ] The market maker's general account (in event of market maker reducing their commitment)

 ### Market maker proposes to amend commitment amount